Get A Free Legal Consultation

 - No out-of-pocket costs for you or your family

 Asbestos was used across all U.S. military branches, including the U.S. Marine Corps.
 As a result, USMC veterans are at an increased risk of developing mesothelioma and other serious diseases caused by asbestos exposure.

 Simmons Hanly Conroy is a veteran-founded law firm here to help U.S. Marine Corps veterans pursue justice against asbestos companies.
 Call (800) 326-8900 now to see if you qualify for financial compensation.

 Throughout the 20th century, asbestos was highly regarded for its resistance to heat and chemical damage.
 It’s also flexible, strong and affordable, which made it a desirable building material — especially onboard oceangoing vessels such as aircraft carriers, amphibious assault ships and transports.

-On land, asbestos was a part of everyday life for U.S. Marines and the armed forces.
-With asbestos in U.S. Marine ships and shipyards, exposure was unavoidable at times, making mesothelioma in U.S. Marine veterans all too common.
-Virtually every military installation had countless construction products that contained asbestos: flooring tiles, ceiling and roofing materials, insulation and other materials used to resist heat.
+Virtually every military installation had construction products that contained asbestos, including flooring tiles, ceiling and roofing materials, insulation and other materials used to resist heat.

 The U.S. Marine Corps clients we have represented lived and worked on military installations and bases throughout the country and across the globe.